cch1999/molexplorer/README.md

-# ChemLogic Interface
+# Ligand Surfer

-ChemLogic Interface is a demo application for exploring molecular structures, fragments and proteins.
+Ligand Surfer is a demo application for exploring molecular structures, fragments and proteins.
 It combines local fragment libraries with live data from the PDBe and RCSB APIs to provide quick visualisations and analysis.

 ## Requirements
 - Node.js 18 or later